This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Enterprise. To learn more, see Find Similar Locations (Map Viewer).

-Which of your stores are most similar to your top performers with regard to customer profiles?
+A business owner wants to know which of their stores are most similar to their top performers with regard to customer profiles.

-Based on characteristics of the villages hardest hit by the disease, which other villages are high risk?
+Based on characteristics of villages hardest hit by a disease, you can find which other villages are high risk.

 A town's after-school fitness program was extremely successful.
 Promoters want to find other towns with similar characteristics to serve as candidates for program expansion.